roccosportal/game-prototype/docs/map-development.md

 #layers

 ##dynamic
-  Contains dynamic rectangles and the starting position of the player.
+  Contains dynamic rectangles.
 The name have to be ```dynamic```.

-###player starting position
-  Set the customProperty ```isPlayer``` to ```true```.
-The player will start in the middle of the rectangle.

-###dynamic rectangles
 The rectangles you place will be dynamic objects.
 Set ```resetSavePoint``` to the save point id, when this dynamic object should be reset when the player respawns at a certain save point.

 ##savePoints
   Contains the save point areas.
 The name have to be ```savePoints```.
 Each rectangle represents a save point.
 When the player pass through such a save point, the player will respawn after death in the middle of the save point.
 Set the customProperty ```id``` to assign an identifier.
+The player will start at the first save point or the one that has the customProperty ```isStart``` set to ```true```.

 ##killAreas
   Contains areas where the player dies when he enters.
 The name have to be ```killAreas```.
 Each rectangle represents a kill area.
 If the customProperty ```isCollidable``` is not set or set to ```true``` other objects can collide with the area.